bayomim/OntoSeg/README.md

 The code is documented in general.

+The algorithm is written with NodeJs.
+You need to instal dependencies first using the package-lock.json file.

+Then run the code as follows:

+    > node Start_OntoSeg.js

+ In order to run OntoSeg on your data, you need to convert your data into classes from DBpedia.

+ To do so, use the helper system (https://github.com/bayomim/BuildVSM)

 Please cite our paper if you publish material based on this code or dataset.

     @INPROCEEDINGS{7395815,